Bald Head Walk Trail: Everything You Need To Know

 What Not To Do:

-Tackle the trail unfit – At almost 13km and with so many steep and difficult sections, this truly is a trail for competent – and confident – walkers.
+Tackle the trail unfit – At almost 13km return and with so many steep and difficult sections, this truly is a trail for competent – and confident – walkers.

 Take a shortcut – You might find yourself tempted to take a shortcut along the southern beaches but it’s really unsafe and filled with hazards you may not be able to see from the trail proper.